gitaarik/lit-style/README.md

 # LitStyle

-This micro library makes it easy to apply some styles to your LitElement components with a mixin.
+This micro library makes it easy to apply some styles to your [Lit](https://lit.dev/) components with a mixin.
 This is useful if you want to apply some common styles to multiple components.

 ## Installation